akibamegan/boilerplate-master/README.md

 # Parallax Narrative with Google Analytics

 A narrative with parallax scrolling.
+Content features work created in ATLS 4519 Photovisualization course in Spring of 2019.
 Page is tracked with Google Analytics.

 Creative Web Development Tools
 Taught by David Schaal, Spring 2019